SLASHEM-Extended/SLASHEM-Extended/readme.txt

 ver 0.0.7E7F2 [?]
 [Released by ?]
 -fixed bug 1232707: engraving with lightsabers
+-fixed bug 1237780: gtk window port fails to build with gcc-4.0

 See history.txt for changes made in previous versions.